 Getting back to High Medieval Theology in Aquinas

-The then new Roman Catholic outlook on souls focused around the works of Thomas Aquinas.
-That this was a forward development even beyond the Arabs is backed by the observation, one kind of entertaining, Aquinas often cites the Commentator, Averroes, who was the most extreme of the three Arabs in his modification to Aristotle.
+The then new Roman Catholic outlook on souls distilled around the works of Thomas Aquinas.
+That this was a forward development even beyond the Arabs.
+But that it rested on their Gnostic elements is observed in the fact that Aquinas often cites the Commentator, Averroes, who was the most extreme of the three Arabs in his modification of Aristotle’s materialism.

 A quick example